Abbasmo72/Small-Projects/SmallProjects/SystemOprations/AutoShutdown/AutoShutdownEnglish.md

         - For Linux/macOS, the command shutdown -h now is executed.
    - A fallback mechanism alerts the user if the operating system is unsupported.
 6. Error Handling:
+   - If the user provides invalid input, such as non-numeric characters, a friendly error message is displayed, and the program exits gracefully.